ma-ha/lowcode-data-app/README.md

 For JSON properties sub-elements can be defined with a dot-notation (e.g. "MyJsonProp.MySubField").
 Allowed types: 'String', 'Text','Boolean','Date','Select'.

 You can "inherit" a new child entity in your app from an existing entity in any app of your root scope.
 This is initially a 1:1 copy and it can be modified to your needs.

+You can also create app versions, including all their entities.
+Simply click "Edit" and change the app id and click the "Add / Change" button to create a new (initially disabled) copy.

 # Add New Root Scope (aka "Tenant")